-Inspect hoses (7), outlet branch pipes (6) and bilge pumps (5).
+Inspect hose (7), outlet branch pipe (6) and bilge pump (5).
 There should be no damage, cracks, scuffs.

-Periodically check for bilge debris around the grates of both the bilge pumps.
+Periodically check for bilge debris around the grate of the bilge pump.

 Clean up debris and dirt if necessary.
 Periodically you may need to disassemble the bilge pump from the grate in order to clean or access the inner mechanisms.
 To remove the bilge pump, utilize the quick disconnect tabs on either side of the bilge pump, squeezing them like a backpack clip while pulling up on the pump.